nonvegan/pi-with-collisions/README.md

 # pi-with-collisions

-can't calculate further than 3 digits due to bug
+can't calculate further than 3 digits due to wall clipping